 - Flavor enhancer for lightly steamed greens or raw vegetables

 There’s no limit to how you can use it.
-Anywhere you enjoy the flavors of ginger and turmeric, my Apple Cider Vinegar works perfectly, without adding significant calories or sugars.
+Anywhere you enjoy the flavors of ginger and turmeric, my Vinegar works perfectly, without adding significant calories or sugars.

-My Organic Apple Cider Vinegar with Ginger and Turmeric is available in two flavors – Sweet and Spicy – to give you control over its spiciness.
+My Organic Keto Cider Apple Cider Vinegar with Ginger and Turmeric is available in three flavors – Sweet, Spicy, and Blueberry.

-One More Valuable Way to Take Control of Your Health: Add My Organic Apple Cider Vinegar to Your Daily Health Regimen Today!
+One More Valuable Way to Take Control of Your Health: Add My Organic Keto Cider Apple Cider Vinegar to Your Daily Health Regimen Today!

-With my Organic Apple Cider Vinegar with Ginger and Turmeric, it’s easy to add apple cider vinegar to your routine.
+With my Organic Keto Cider Apple Cider Vinegar with Ginger and Turmeric, it’s easy to add apple cider vinegar to your routine.

 It’s just one more way for you to take control of your health!

 Don’t delay.
 Get started with the daily habit that could make a real difference in your health and well-being.
-Order Organic Apple Cider Vinegar with Ginger and Turmeric in your choice of Sweet or Spicy today!
+Order Organic Keto Cider Apple Cider Vinegar with Ginger and Turmeric in your choice of Sweet, Spicy, or Blueberry today!